-New York State Public Health Law 2165 requires that all college students born on or after January 1, 1957, must demonstrate proof of immunity against measles, mumps and rubella (MMR).
-Complete details are available regarding health requirements in the Student Handbook.
+New York State Public Health Law section 2165 requires that all college students born on or after January 1, 1957, must demonstrate proof of immunity against measles, mumps and rubella (MMR).
+New York State Public Health Law section 2167 requires post-secondary institutions to distribute information about meningococcal diseases and immunization to students, or parents of students under the age of 18.
+The student will either receive the meningococcal vaccination series, show proof of immunization or must submit the response form indicating that they will not obtain the immunization.
+Complete details are available regarding all health requirements in the Student Handbook.
 Students who do not comply with health requirements (current and future) will not be allowed to remain on campus as an enrolled student.